-16-8.
-Miscellaneous
+16-8 Miscellaneous

-b.
+- a.
+Candidates may have access to membership labels by arrangement with the Elections Committee. - b.
 In the election of Association officers, candidates may have only one "official observer" at a time who may be present for, and witness to, all business conducted by the Elections Committee in the canvassing of ballots.
-The activities of such an "official observer" are strictly limited to observation and representation of the candidate in filing an official challenge to any action(s) of the Elections Committee, or in making a request for a recount of the ballots.

-c.
-Ballots and tally sheets used in the election of Association officers shall be purged by the Secretary of the Association and/or the Elections Committee after the expiration of the period established for the filing of any challenge or appeal to both the Elections Committee and the Board of Governors, but only after such period shall have expired.

-d.
-Ballots for delegate status shall be purged by the Secretary of the Association and/or the Elections Committee following ten (10) days after the conclusion of the conference, assembly, convention or other meeting for which candidates whose names appear on such ballots were elected to delegate status, except that, in no event, shall such ballots be purged earlier than one year following the conduct of such elections.
+The activities of such an "official observer" are strictly limited to observation and representation of the candidate in filing an official challenge to any action(s) of the Elections Committee, or in making a request for a recount of the ballots. - c.
+Ballots and tally sheets used in the election of Association officers shall be purged by the Secretary/or Elections Chair of the Association and/or the Elections Committee after the expiration of the period established for the filing of any challenge or appeal to both the Elections Committee and the Board of Governors, but only after such period shall have expired. - d.
+Ballots for delegate status shall be purged by the Secretary of the Association and/or the Elections Committee following ten (10) days after the conclusion of the conference, assembly, convention or other meeting for which candidates whose names appear on such ballots were elected to delegate status, except that, in no event, shall such ballots be purged earlier than one year following the conduction of such elections.

-17. DISSOLUTION OF ASSOCIATIONS
+17 DISSOLUTION OF ASSOCIATIONS

-17-1.
-A petition for dissolution of the Association may be presented in writing to a meeting of the general membership by any member in good standing and must contain the signature of three-fourths (3/4) of the total membership of the Association.

-17-2.
-Upon receipt of the petition for dissolution by the total membership, the Association shall act upon the petition at the next general membership meeting.

-17-3.
-The Association shall be considered dissolved if three-fourths (3/4) of the total membership vote by secret ballot in favor of dissolution.

-17-4.
-The effective date of dissolution shall be thirty (30) days from the date of the vote, thus allowing for the disposal of assets and liabilities.

-17-5.
-In the event of dissolution of the Association, all assets of this organization remaining after payment of all obligations shall be distributed to United Way, provided that it is an entity recognized as exempt from Federal taxation.
-In the event that United

-Way is not then recognized as tax exempt, such assets shall then pass to I Know I Can, provided that it is recognized as exempt from Federal taxation.
+- 17-1 A petition for dissolution of the Association may be presented in writing to a meeting of the general membership by any member in good standing and must contain the signature of three-fourths (3/4) of the total membership of the Association. - 17-2 Upon receipt of the petition for dissolution by the total membership, the Association shall act upon the petition at the next general membership meeting. - 17-3 The Association shall be considered dissolved if three-fourths (3/4) of the total membership vote by secret ballot in favor of dissolution. - 17-4 The effective date of dissolution shall be thirty (30) days from the date of the vote, thus allowing for the disposal of assets and liabilities. - 17-5 In the event of dissolution of the Association, all assets of this organization remaining after payment of all obligations shall be distributed to United Way, provided that it is an entity recognized as exempt from Federal taxation.
+In the event that United Way is not then recognized as tax exempt, such assets shall then pass to I Know I Can, provided that it is recognized as exempt from Federal taxation.
 In the event that I Know I Can is not then recognized as exempt from Federal taxation, such assets shall pass to the United Negro College Fund provided that United Negro College Fund is recognized as exempt from Federal taxation.

-18. AMENDMENTS
+18 AMENDMENTS

-18-1.
-Amendments
+18-1 Amendments